AnyVan's moving house checklist

 With that in mind, we've put together a ten tip checklist to help you out.

-Make a list of all of the utilities that you pay for - water, electricity, gas, telephone - and notify them that you're moving.
+When you're moving house there are so many people and places you'll need to tell, it can actually feel quite overwhelming!
+Our top tips is to make a list of all of the utilities that you pay for: water, electricity, gas, telephone - and notify them that you're moving.
 Give at least 48 hours notice so that your meters can be read.
 If you're changing supplier, make sure they know when you're arriving at your new home.

 Your bank, building society, car insurance provider, the DVLA, credit card company, doctor, dentist, car breakdown service and TV licensing authority will all need to know your new address.
 Get this done in advance so that you won't need to worry when you arrive at your new home.